pezcore/K-R-Examples/Chapter1.md

 procedure or function in Pascal.
 A function provides a convenient way to encapsulate some computation, which can then be used without worrying about its implementation.
 With properly designed functions, it is possible to ignore *how* a job is done; knowing *what* is done is sufficient.
-C makes the sue of functions easy, convinient and efficient; you will often see a short function defined and called only once, just because it clarifies some piece of code.
+C makes the use of functions easy, convenient, and efficient; you will often see a short function defined and called only once, just because it clarifies some piece of code.

 So far we have used only functions like `printf`, `getchar` and `putchar` that